Glossary

 The SALT deduction avoids double taxation by counteracting some federal taxpayer liability, which is done by excluding income already taken in taxes for state and local government services.

 States with high state and local tax rates that provide more government services typically see the greatest number of taxpayers claiming the SALT deduction.
-These often include such high-income states as New York, Connecticut, New Jersey, and California, to name a few.
+These places often include high-income states such as New York, Connecticut, New Jersey, and California.

 How does the SALT deduction work?

-The SALT deduction enables certain taxpayers to reduce their federally taxable income by the amount of state and local taxes they paid that year, up to $10,000 — $5,000 for married who file separately.
+The SALT deduction enables certain taxpayers to reduce their federally taxable income by the amount of state and local taxes they paid that year, up to $10,000, or $5,000 for married filing separately, for 2024.
+The limit is $40,000, or $20,000 for married filing separately, for 2025.

 This amount consists of property taxes plus local and state income taxes or state and local sales taxes, but not both.
 Therefore, taxpayers who itemize must choose between deducting their income taxes or sales taxes.